-COMPASS TESTING
+ACCUPLACER TESTING

-Although Atlanta Metropolitan State College no longer requires SAT or ACT scores as criteria for admissions, applicants who meet the following criteria should submit scores to be exempt from taking the COMPASS Placement Exam.
-Test scores must be from a national test administration and less than seven (7) years old
+Although Atlanta Metropolitan State College no longer requires SAT or ACT scores as criteria for the admissions associate degrees, applicants who meet the following criteria.
+Official SAT, ACT, or official transcripts are required to determine the exemption.
+Test scores must be from a national test administration and less than seven (7) years old.

-- If you transfer in English 1101 or College Math from an accredited institution. - If you have an SAT Verbal score of 430 or higher and an SAT Math score of 400 or higher; - If you have an ACT English score of 17 or higher and an ACT Math score 17 or higher; - If you graduated from a Georgia high school on or after May 2010 with a minimum English Language Arts (ELA) score of 235 on Georgia High School Graduation Test, this score will exempt you from taking the COMPASS Placement Exam in English and Reading only.
+• If you transfer in English 1101 or College Math from an accredited institution.;

-If you have taken the COMPASS Placement Exam at any University System of Georgia institution or Georgia technical school which you have matriculated within the past year, your scores are acceptable at Atlanta Metropolitan State College provided they meet admissions criteria.
+- If you have a minimum SAT Critical Reading score of 430 (former SAT scoring system) or a minimum Reading score of 24 (new SAT scoring system); and a minimum SAT Math score of 400 (former SAT scoring system) or a minimum Math Score of 440 (new SAT scoring System); - If you have an ACT English score of 17 or higher and an ACT Math score 17 or higher; - If you have taken the ACCUPLACER Placement Exam at any University System of Georgia institution or Georgia technical school which you have matriculated within the past year, your scores are acceptable at Atlanta Metropolitan State College provided they meet admissions criteria.

-All applicants are required to take the COMPASS Placement Exam unless exempt by above requirements.
+All applicants are required to take the Accuplacer Placement Exam unless exempt by above requirements.
 There is a \$20.00 testing fee.
-To schedule the COMPASS exam contact Testing Services at (404) 756-4783.
+To schedule the Accuplacer exam, visit the website at www.atlm.edu/students/testing-services.aspx for current test dates, times and restrictions.